How to Use Excel VBA Borders Linestyle Property

 End Sub

-In this code, I have selected 3 different types of border weights for different parts of my dataset.
-You can change the Range according to your dataset.
+In this code, we select 3 different types of border weights for different parts of the dataset.
+Change the Range according to your dataset.

-• Next, press the F5 key or the Run button to run the code and you will receive your desired result.
+• Press the F5 key or the Run button to run the code and receive the desired result.

 Read More: How to Use Excel VBA Border Weight Property